varya/varya.github.com/content/posts/webfonts-with-sass-and-webpack/index.md

 ## SVG, I caught you!

 Note that the above configuration also applies to SVG files.
-You may have other SVG files which you do not want to process as fonts.
-In this case, do not forget use `include` and `exclude` options.
+You may have other SVG files that you do not want to process as fonts.
+In this case, do not forget to use `include` and `exclude` options.

 For the fonts, include only the files from a directory where you keep fonts: